A list of classes, and NPCs from the MMORPG La Tale. Page under construction.

 - Chivalrous Pervert

-- Humanoid Abomination: He is revealed to be the Agasura Nightmare in Vanaheimr.
+- Humanoid Abomination: He is revealed to be the Agasura Phantom in Vanaheimr.

 - Token Good Teammate: Even as an Agasura, he's still not evil, and admits that he didn't even want to resort to revealing his true form.